-Data logging refers to the process of recording data and storing it on a storage medium.
+Data logging refers to the process in which data is recorded and stored on a storage medium.

-Water books must be kept for water bodies according to § 87 of the Water Resources Act (WHG).
+Water registers must be kept for bodies of water in accordance with Section 87 of the Water Resources Act (WHG).

 - Old rights and old powers